 3- Promoted trends

 Promoted Trends are a good way to launch a product, a service or to be a part of something ‘trending’.
 It is a 24-hour takeover of the Trends List on Twitter.
 Once you create your Promoted Trends, they will be displayed either at the 1st or 2nd slots of the “Trends for you” section in your timeline and Explore tab.
 Just like trending topics, people can interact and engage with your promoted trend but be aware that they will be seeing it with a ‘Promoted’ mark.

 4- APP Cards

 An App Cards is an ad type that specializes in helping Twitter users to see your app in a more engaging way.
-You can choose your app card to be either an image in a 1:1 and/or 16:9 aspect ratios or a video in a 1:91 and/or 1:1 ratios.
+You can choose your app card to be either an image in a 1:1 and/or 16:9 aspect ratio or a video in a 1:91 and/or 1:1 ratio.